pietz/unet-keras/README.md

-# unet-keras
-A UNet (like) implementation for Keras
+# U-Net for Keras

+This is an implementation of the U-Net model for Keras.

+U-Net: Convolutional Networks for Image Segmentation (https://arxiv.org/abs/1505.04597)